Skylake-dev/Notes/Computer Security/Computer Security.md

 more money does not imply more security, we need to configure it appropriately and make sure that our users will not have to leave password on sticky notes under the monitor!

 ### Trust
 We need to define boundaries, some part of the system that will be assumed to be secure (*trusted elements*).
 Those boundaries change depending on the threat model and on how much trouble/cost are we willing to go through to check everything.
 Examples of trusted elements for normal users can be the hw of the machine we are using or the operating system that is running.
-If you are a high profile target (like NSA) maybe you also want also to check those.
+If you are a high profile target (like NSA) maybe you also want to check those.
 Of course if an attacker is able to compromise something in our trusted elements then all our security assumptions will fall.

 ## Cryptography